Power BI Tutorial For Beginners (Table of Contents)

 - Always remember to save the created plot or charts.
 And that can be saved as Power BI Extension .pbix.

 This is a guide to Power BI Tutorial for Beginners.
-Here we learn the basic Power BI visualization tool techniques as well as how to import data to Power BI Desktop and use it.
+Here we learn the basic Power BI visualization tool techniques as well as how to import data to Power BI Desktop with pros and cons.
 You may also look at the following articles to learn more –